reviczky/northumbria/modules/research/group_report.md

 \midaligned{\color[black]{\goto{https://www.wework.com/locations/london}[url(https://www.wework.com/locations/london)]}}
 }

 * \color[black]{\bf Sales} – The group decided to work with an outsource \infull{B2B} (B2B) sales, given the fact that the our financial report has been agreed on a commission only basis.
-With that, the business must acquire five clients per month in the first year and increasing it to 6 pet months the following year to have exclusivity for our service and contract.
+With that, the business must acquire five clients per month in the first year and increasing it to 6 per months the following year to have exclusivity for our service and contract.
 (Link: \color[black]{\goto{http://www.ventrica.co.uk/}[url(http://www.ventrica.co.uk/)]})

 The proposal is to cap 10% on the commission only basis.